Listening Therapies

 Developed by Dr. Stephen Porges (the neuroscientist behind Polyvagal Theory) and music producer Anthony Gorry, Rest & Restore Protocol (RRP) is a structured, clinical-grade listening therapy designed to alter your biological nervous system state through acoustic stimulation.
 RRP uses music that is specifically engineered to alter the function of the middle ear muscles, restoring activity to the Vagus Nerve.
 RRP additionally uses the process of entrainment to help the body sync up to embedded ryhtyms of heart and breath rate to return to a state of inner safety, regulation, and relaxation.

-Trauma (including BPD, CPTSD and DID)
+Trauma (including BPD, CPTSD, OSDD, DID)

 Depression, Dissociation